Oprichnina: Operations

-The first wave of persecutions targeted primarily the princely clans of Russia, notably the influential families of Suzdal.
+The first wave of persecutions targeted primarily the princely clans of Russia, most notably the influential families of Suzdal.
 Ivan executed, exiled, or tortured prominent members of the boyar clans on questionable accusations of conspiracy.
 1566 saw the oprichnina extended to eight central districts.
 Of the 12,000 nobles there, 570 became oprichniks, and the rest were expelled.
 They had to make their way to the zemshchina in mid-winter; peasants who helped them were executed.
 In a show of clemency, Ivan recalled a number of nobles to Moscow.
-The Tsar even called upon zemshchina nobles for a zemskii sobor concerning the Livonian War.
-Ivan posed the question whether Russia should surrender the Livonian territories to recently victorious Lithuania or maintain the effort to conquer the region.
+The Tsar even called upon zemshchina nobles for a Zemsky Sobor concerning the Livonian War.
+Ivan posed the question of whether Russia should surrender the Livonian territories to recently victorious Lithuania or maintain the effort to conquer the region.
 The body approved war measures and advanced emergency taxes to support the draining treasury.

-However, the zemskii sobor also forwarded a petition to end the oprichnina.
+However, the Zemsky Sobor also forwarded a petition to end the oprichnina.
 The Tsar reacted with a renewal of the oprichnina terror.
 He ordered the immediate arrest of the petitioners and executed the alleged leaders of the protest.
 Further investigations tied Ivan Federov, leader of the zemshchina duma, to a plot to overthrow Tsar Ivan; Federov was removed from court and executed shortly thereafter.

 The overthrow of King Erik XIV of Sweden in 1568 and the death of Ivan's second wife in 1569 exacerbated Ivan's suspicions.
 His attention turned to the northwestern city of Novgorod.
 The second largest city in Russia, Novgorod housed a large service nobility with ties to some of the condemned boyar families of Moscow.
 Despite the sack of the city under Ivan III, Novgorod maintained a political organization removed from Russia’s central administration.
 Moreover, the influence of the city in the northeast had increased as the city fronted the military advance against the Lithuanian border.
 The treasonous surrender of the border town Izborsk to Lithuania also caused Ivan to question the faith of border towns.

 Ivan IV and an oprichniki detachment instituted a month-long terror in Novgorod (the Massacre of Novgorod).
 The oprichniki raided the town and conducted executions among all classes.
 As the Livonian campaign constituted a significant drain on state resources, Ivan targeted ecclesiastical and merchant holdings with particular fervor.
 After Novgorod, the oprichniki company turned to the adjacent merchant city Pskov.
 The city received relatively merciful treatment.
 The oprichniki limited executions and focused primarily upon the seizure of ecclesiastical wealth.
 According to a popular apocryphal account, Nicholas Salos of Pskov the fool-for-Christ prophesied the fall of Ivan and thus motivated the deeply religious Tsar to spare the city.
 Alternatively, Ivan may have felt no need to institute a terror in Pskov due to his prior sack of the city in wake of the Izborsk treason.
 The dire financial condition of the state and the need to bolster the war treasury likely inspired the second raid.